brdv/prodtest-docs/docs/tip-basics/dark-launch/dark-launch.md

 # Dark launch

 This page describes a dark launch, also known as shadow release, dark mirror release or dark traffic test but at prodtest we call it a dark launch.
 A dark launch is a deployment or testing stategy for testing a newer version of a service or piece of software.
 The main goal of a dark launch is to mirror (a subset of) incoming production traffic to the new service but discarding the response.
-This allows you to monitor the funcitonality and performance of the service while under a real-world production load without taking the risk of exposing your users to it.
+This allows you to monitor the functionality and performance of the service while under a real-world production load without taking the risk of exposing your users to it.

 This guide describes dark launches more in depth and shows various ways to implement a dark launch.